Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 Even though the majority of videos about Jake are negative, they still help drive people to his channel.
 If other creators really wanted to stop his growth, then they should've stopped talking about him.

-Because nowadays whenever a youtuber mentions him in their video/s or use him as a thumbnail, their view/subscriber count soars.
+Because whenever a youtuber mentioned him their video/s or use him as a thumbnail, their view/subscriber count would soar.

-Ultimately it doesn't matter if the youtuber or their audience is being negative because they both profit in the end.
+Ultimately it didn't matter if the youtuber or their audience were being negative because they both profited in the end.